Are they a “no?”

 If you don’t know who I am, I'm your host, Nicole Lander.
 I'm a lucky person.
 I get to help people create unforgettable experiences.
 I am a storyteller, entrepreneur, & Mum to 2 kids.

-I started my business with a few thousand dollars and the idea to take a video game and experience it LIVE.
+I started my business with a few thousand dollars and the idea of taking a video game and experiencing it LIVE.
 Fast-forward to today, I’m the Chief Fun Officer at Laser Tag in a Box.
 My team has booked more than 27,000 events.
 And I’m here to help you create one of the best times of someone’s life.

 It is one of those handful of experiences that they will NEVER forget.